 The first step your landlord has to take to be able to evict you is to ask you to leave.
 Most tenants are entitled to a written notice.

 In some cases landlords do not have to give written notice before you have to leave.
-This normally only applies to people who share accommodation with their landlord or who are living in their accommodation on a very temporary basis.
+This usually only applies to people who share accommodation with their landlord or who are living in their accommodation on a very temporary basis.

-Landlords must apply for a court order
+Landlord must apply for a court order

 If your landlord has given you notice to leave, but you haven't left by the time the notice expires, landlords usually have to apply for an order from the county court telling you to leave.
 This is known as a possession order.
 Most tenants are entitled to stay in their accommodation until a possession order takes effect.